slott56/HamCalc-2.1/doc/source/legacy.rst

     530 DATA TURNS,Coil Turns Calculator
     540 DATA TRISQU,Wave Generator

-The Mechanics Menu.
+The Mechanics Math.
 These are programs that, for the most part, neither appear in the user's menu nor in the complete cross-reference.

 ::